bounchun/pearl-pavilion/README.md

 Contributions can be made by:

-•	Developers who want to expand features (such as forms, booking systems)
+- Developers who want to expand features (such as forms, booking systems)
-•	Designers adding new images
+- Designers adding new images
-•	Restaurant staff providing updated menu or contact information
+- Restaurant staff providing updated menu or contact information
-•	Collaborators I choose to invite
+- Collaborators I choose to invite

 *I’m choosing not to use the watermarked images for aesthetic reasons.
-*Please note that only one image (Decor.jpg) was generated with AI.
+Please note that only one image (Decor.jpg) was generated with AI.

 -Images References: